DanSoccodato/mlDeltatb/README.md

 - `MY_VENV_DIR/Scripts/python.exe {scripts}`, where `scripts` is any of the scripts described in the next sections

 ## Preliminary scripts
 These scripts need to be executed before the training procedure can start.

+**Important**: This section is needed in order to generate from scratch the dataset and initial ETB parametrization used in the article.
+In order to just reproduce the article results, you can skip this part, and use the unzipped `dataset.zip` folder as the `dataset_path` keyword required in the "Pre-training, Training and Validation scripts" section.
+Moreover, whenever it is required to use the `start_basis_set.pickle` file, you can find the already generated file in `scripts/fitting_results`.

 ***Note***: *Remember to use the python executable of the virtual environment, following the steps of the previous section.*